broadinstitute/ssGSEA2.0/Readme.md

 ### Command line
 For integration of ssGSEA2.0/PTM-SEA into your own analysis pipelines we recommend to use the ```ssgsea-cli.R``` script which has been successfully tested on Windows, Mac and Linux OS.
 Please see ```ssgsea-cli.R --help``` for instructions.

+### Preprocessing input GCT
+Preprocess script `preprocess_gct-cli.R` use case:
+- Create gene-centric GCT with unique gene symbols as `rid`
+- Create site-centric GCT with PTMsigDB-compatible site identifier

+PTM-SEA accepts only UniProt and 7AA flanking sequence (SeqWin) format for sites.
+If your GCT has row IDs (`rid`) as UniProt, RefSeq or gene symbol, you can use the ```preprocess_gct-cli.R``` script to convert to the supported format.
+Please see ```preprocess_gct-cli.R --help``` for instructions.

 ## Misc